Looking for ways to deepen your faith during the week? Check out these daily devotional options.

 Revised Common Lectionary Daily Readings

 The Revised Common Lectionary is a three-year cycle of readings appointed for use in worship and in the home.
-We are currently in Year B, the year in which the gospel reading for Sunday is taken from the gospels of Mark and John.
+We are currently in Year C, the year in which our gospel readings on Sundays come largely from the Gospel of Luke.
 The daily readings for Monday through Wednesday reflect on the previous Sunday’s lessons, while the readings for Thursday through Saturday look forward to the coming Sunday’s lessons.
-Lesser festivals and commemorations may also have their own appointed readings, which are listed below when applicable.
+Lesser festivals, commemorations, and occasions may also have their own appointed readings, which are listed below when applicable.
 Please find the daily readings below: